-This meeting will explore the evolving threats to and opportunities for diplomacy in the information age and bring together senior level policy-makers, academics, corporate executives and other non-government directors.
+This meeting explored the evolving threats to and opportunities for diplomacy in the information age and brought together senior level policy-makers, academics, corporate executives and other non-government directors.
 Diplomacy includes obligations to protect citizens, project global influence and promote prosperity.

-We will be exploring four inter-related themes by discussing recent trends and developments and also considering a 10-20 year horizon scan:
+We explored four inter-related themes by discussing recent trends and developments and also considering a 10-20 year horizon scan:

 Networks – both diplomatic and social.
 Understanding, developing, disrupting them.
 How are networks evolving beyond traditional geographically centred relationships to align with interests and ideologies?